truizsanchez/pyxeltron/README.md

 ## How to run
 Run `render/main.py`

 There are also a windows executable packing the game, in `dist/pyxeltron.exe`

+## Roadmap
+* Create new types of enemies that shoots, drop bombs etc.
+* Add power-up items.
+* Local and internet cooperative (2 players).